zdong1995/DOSP5615/Project1/README.md

 ### 2. Ratio of CPU time to Real
 CPU Time / Real Time = 0.406/0.190 = 2.13684

-### 2. Size of the work unit with best performance
+### 3. Size of the work unit with best performance
+For task with input N = 10000000, K = 4, the following table shows test result for different worker numbers.

 | #worker | CPU Time | Real Time | CPU / Real |
 |----|----|----|----|
 |1000|0.265|0.187|1.41711|